ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Exceptions should not be thrown from servlet methods

 Indica possíveis falhas de segurança em alguns métodos servlet.
-A mensagem que aparece é esta:

 > _Even though the signatures for methods in a servlet include throws IOException, ServletException, it's a bad idea to let such exceptions be thrown.
 Failure to catch exceptions in a servlet could leave a system in a vulnerable state.
 For more information checkout the CWE-600 \(_[_https://cwe.mitre.org/data/definitions/600.html_](https://cwe.mitre.org/data/definitions/600.html)_\) advisory._